Understanding Subdomains: A Comprehensive Guide

 Common Use Cases for Subdomains

-Similar to this, having a subdomain for an online store might help you concentrate on e-commerce without overcrowding your primary website.
+Similarly, using a subdomain for an online store allows you to focus on e-commerce without overcrowding your main website.

-Subdomains can also be quite helpful for development environments where you host ongoing projects and for staging sites where you test new designs or features before they go live.
+Subdomains also work well for development environments, where you host ongoing projects, and for staging sites, where you test new designs or features before launching them.

 For further information on how to optimize your subdomains for search engines, see WordPress’s Multisite documentation or Google’s SEO starter guide.